VanCole/Section47/README.md

 You can hold up to 3 weapons at the same time and cannot reload them unless you pick the same weapon again.\
 To get rid of empty weapons, you can throw them.

-There are several type of weapon :
+There are several types of weapon :
 - Pistol : basic weapon;
 - Rifle : auto shoot (you can shoot with the second barrel with right click);
-- Shotgun : short range but high dispersion (auto shoot with right click);
+- Shotgun : short range but high dispersion (auto shoot with right click pressed);
 - Rocket launcher : launch a rocket that explode on impact (or before with right click);
 - Grenade launcher : launch a grenade that explode after 3 bounces (throw the grenade launcher itself with right click, it wil explode with all its grenades!);
-- Laser gun : charge a laser and do precise and high amount of damages (zoom with right click)
+- Laser gun : charge a laser and do precise and high amount of damages (zoom with right click);
+- Mini gun : shoot after a little loading time (right click allow you to pass this loading time)

-In the level there are bonus like damage boost, speed boost etc.; and pick-ups like life regenration and armor regeneration.
+In the level there are bonus like damage boost, speed boost etc.; and pick-ups like life and armor regeneration.

 There are different type of enemies :
 - Zombies : the weakest and slowest enemy;